Mittelstaedt (right) on set with DeRoy Testamentary Foundation Filmmaker in Residence Lydia Hicks in the fall of 2016.

 Mittelstaedt (left) on set with Arts Academy filmmakers in 2014.

-Michael Mittelstaedt is the founding director of the Motion Picture Arts Division at Interlochen Arts Camp and Arts Academy and an instructor in both programs.
+Michael Mittelstaedt is the founding director of the Film and New Media Division at Interlochen Arts Camp and Arts Academy and an instructor in both programs.

 Mittelstaedt worked as a producer and director for Broadview Media of Chicago from 2001-05.
 While with Broadview, Mittelstaedt was a producer for the HGTV series New Spaces and produced, directed and edited the documentary series America in the 20th Century.